nfroze/Project-6-AI-Chrome-Extension/README.md

 Using my personal API budget.
 Once it burns out, the extension dies.

-Let's see how fast the internet can analyze $5 worth of posts!
+Let's see how fast the internet can analyse $5 worth of posts!

 ## Privacy